Topological recursion for generalised Kontsevich graphs and r-spin intersection numbers: Topological recursion for generalised Kontsevich graphs

 Once we know the shape of $Q$, it remains to determine $t_0$ and $t_1$ from their definition and from the equations $Q(\xi_j)=V'(\lambda_j)=\lambda_j^3$.
 More precisely, in order to completely know the spectral curve, one has to solve the system of equations:

-We see that if no assumption is done on the parameters $N$ and $\lambda_j$, the determination of the spectral curve can be involved even for small $r$. \\ The branchpoints are the solutions of $Q'(\zeta)=0$, that is to say:
+We see that if no assumption is done on the parameters $N$ and $\lambda_j$, the determination of the spectral curve can be involved even for small $r$. \\ The ramification points are the solutions of $Q'(\zeta)=0$, that is to say:

 The recursion kernel is

 We apply topological recursion and get: